miss-looptux/Waddle/README.md

 # Waddle
-A somewhat better Bukkit for voting + exchanging
+A somewhat better Bukkit plugin for voting + exchanging